-My career as an artist and writer spans more than 35 years.
-After completing a post graduate degree in Archaeology and Anthropology, I moved to New York City where I worked in galleries and began to create my own art.
+My career as an artist and writer began in the early 1980s.
+After completing a post graduate degree in Archaeology and Anthropology, I moved to New York City where I worked in galleries and started to create my own art.
 My earliest pieces were painted constructions exploring ideas of perception; I soon moved on to painting and multimedia installation.
 In the mid 1980s I created a series of large-scale installations focusing on the artists, writers and composers from all nations who fought and died in the First World War.
-This work was exhibited in New York and Europe.
+This work was exhibited in galleries in New York, Edinburgh and Amsterdam.

 In 1988, I left New York and moved to a small seaside town in Massachusetts where I wrote for a variety of publications and became involved with computer graphics and interactive multimedia.
 In the early 1990s, I began working with technologists from Mitsubishi Electric Research Laboratories (Cambridge, MA), and in 1995 we created Diamond Park, a groundbreaking social virtual reality project.

 As one of the inventors of a fundamental 3D graphics patent, I was invited to become a co-founder of Mitsubishi's Multimedia Research Lab in Silicon Valley.
-I moved to Northern California where I spent several years working in the high tech industry, initially on the creative and then on the business side.
+I spent several years working in the high tech industry in the Bay Area, first on the creative and then on the business side.

 In 2000 I moved to the UK, where I have lived and worked ever since.
-As a artist, I have always been keen to explore new media and techniques and over the past 15+ years my work has ranged from digital photography to hand-printed textiles.
+As a artist, I have always been keen to explore new media and techniques and over the past couple of decades my work has ranged from digital photography to hand-printed textiles.
 I have also ventured into other creative fields: in 2004 I received a Diploma With Distinction in Garden Design and in 2010 I wrote a cookery book.

 My current work is diverse and often site specific -- recent projects include large scale, mixed media installations for The Lost Gardens of Heligan and National Trust Trelissick (Cornwall).
 I also collaborate with Pewter Sky on a wide range of projects, all of which use pewter as their unifying medium.
 I work out of a studio near the coast in Cornwall, where the light, landscape and history provide endless inspiration.